GrMrWb/RCMS-for-ROS/README.md

   - "BinC": Rubbish["BinC"],
   > Rubbish is a dictionary which is called by <code>datasharing.rub()</code> which is located at <code>functions/data.py</code>

+- Operation
-- Manual Operation
+  - "autoen" : Operation ["Auto"]
-   - "Inputs" : serialized data for xbob  controller
+  - "manen" : Operation ["Manual"]
-   - "Assigned Goal" : Coordinates from the Grid - Noot yet implimented on this version
+  > report to the ROS that the user is using either the Automatic or Manual Operation

-- Automatic Operatin
+- Warnings
-   - Not yet decided what data needs to be represented their, mostly information and warnings regarding the environment
+  - "seagull" : warning["seagull"]
+  - "tide" : warning["tide"]

 ## Things to be followed
 - Sorting Rig interface
-- Live Streaming

 ## Requirements.txt
 - Python    3.8.1 (32-bit)